-- Profile: The candidat should have a solid background in control theory (observers, nonlinear dynamics), and computer skills in Matlab and C/C+ are welcome. - Location: GIPSA-Lab, Grenoble University East Campus, Grenoble, France. - Dates: Beginning: October 2019.
-Duration: 3 years. - How to apply: Applications should be declared as soon as possible.
+- Profile: The candidat should have a solid background in control theory (observers, nonlinear dynamics), and computer skills in Matlab. - Location: GIPSA-Lab, Grenoble University East Campus, Grenoble, France. - Dates: Beginning: Early of 2020.
+Duration: 5-6 monthes. - How to apply: Applications should be declared as soon as possible.
 The position may be closed as soon as a competent candidate has applied.
 Please include the CV, marks and a list of (at least) two references to one of the advisors.